alencarandre/pgtrigger/README.md

 The create_trigger method, the first and second parameters are about table and name of trigger respectively.
 The third params can be hashes ```before:``` or ```after:```, passing string or array to indicate what event this trigger it will be executed.
+The param ```declare:``` is used to declare variables

-Yet is necessary to specify the down method, otherwise the trigger cannot be removed when execute migration rollback.
+**NOTE:** Yet is necessary to specify the down method, otherwise the trigger cannot be removed when execute migration rollback.

 ## Development